-As a tool to generate tilings, we introduce an auxiliary tileset of 4 polysemikites called $HTPF$, which was introduced in \cite{hat}, see Figure~\ref{fig:htpf-clusters} in dotted lines, and a substitution on this tileset, see Figure~\ref{fig:htpf-subst}.
-Note that the $H$, $T$, $P$ and $F$ tiles have an arrow as label, this arrow is an important part of the tiles; in particular adjacent tiles cannot have arrows facing each other.
+As a tool to generate tilings, an auxiliary tileset of 4 polysemikites, called $HTPF$, was introduced in \cite{hat}, see Figure~\ref{fig:htpf-clusters} in dotted lines, and a substitution on this tileset, see Figure~\ref{fig:htpf-subst}.
+Note that the $H$, $T$, $P$ and $F$ tiles have an arrow as label, which is an important part of the tiles; in particular adjacent tiles cannot have arrows facing each other.

 We call \dfn{substitution} a function that maps each tile to a patch of tiles, see Figure~\ref{fig:htpf-subst}.
 Note that in Figure~\ref{fig:htpf-subst}, only the tiles in full lines and with labels are in the image, and the shapes in dotted lines are called \dfn{forced-neighbour tiles}.
 The substitution is then extended to patches of tiles by applying it separately to each tile and gluing together the obtained patches (on the forced-neighbour tiles in our case).
 For more about geometric and combinatorial substitutions see for example \cite{jolivet}.